qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 {{< figure src=/articles_data/sparse-vectors/mixture.png caption="Relative Score Fusion" width=80% >}}

+[Ranx](https://github.com/AmenRa/ranx) is a great library for mixing results from different sources.

 - **Re-ranking**: You can use obtained results as a first stage of a two-stage retrieval process.
 In the second stage, you can re-rank the results from the first stage using a more complex model, such as [Cross-Encoders](https://www.sbert.net/examples/applications/cross-encoder/README.html) or services like [Cohere Rerank](https://txt.cohere.com/rerank/).

 And that's it!
-You've successfully achieved hybrid search with Qdrant.
+You've successfully achieved hybrid search with Qdrant!

 ## Additional Resources
 For those who want to dive deeper, here are the top papers on the topic most of which have code available: